NeethushreeS/daily_routine/README.md

 # daily_routine
-A set of projects that are based on the data collected by keep track of the practices i try to follow regularly.

-I took up this initiative to learn machine learning algorithms specifically deep learning.
-The logic behind this initiative is working on projects that use my own personal data will motivate me to keep up with consistency and help me gain momentum to master AI to solve real-world problems.
+I have undertaken an initiative to learn machine learning algorithms, specifically deep learning.
+This involves working on a set of projects that utilize data collected by tracking the practices I aim to follow regularly.
+The underlying logic behind this initiative is that by working on projects using my own personal data, I believe it will motivate me to maintain consistency and build the momentum needed to master AI for solving real-world problems.